CLCStriders/striders/_posts/2009-01-04-Gloucester-10m-04-January-2009.md

 **<a name="Report"></a>Report**

-Will Ferguson men&#8217;s club captain left it until the final 400 metres to record his first win in a CLC Striders vest in the Gloucester 10 mile road race.
+Will Ferguson men's club captain left it until the final 400 metres to record his first win in a CLC Striders vest in the Gloucester 10 mile road race.

-Eddie Sutton (5th lady) 23rd overall, was next home for the club running an excellent 62.50, 49th was Dave Smeath men&#8217;s vice captain who ran a solid 65.51, 57th Billy Bradshaw 66.16 a big pb, 60th Rob the Riz Shute 66.32, 80th Chris gps Hale 68.43, 121st Paul Stonuary 72.56, 130th Ian Daniels nursing a dodgy hamstring 73.28, 182nd Angela Puffett a great 76.50, 199th Rachel DJ Vines lady&#8217;s vice captain running pb of 78.01.
+Eddie Sutton (5th lady) 23rd overall, was next home for the club running an excellent 62.50, 49th was Dave Smeath men's vice captain who ran a solid 65.51, 57th Billy Bradshaw 66.16 a big pb, 60th Rob the Riz Shute 66.32, 80th Chris gps Hale 68.43, 121st Paul Stonuary 72.56, 130th Ian Daniels nursing a dodgy hamstring 73.28, 182nd Angela Puffett a great 76.50, 199th Rachel DJ Vines lady's vice captain running pb of 78.01.

 Conditions undulating and very cold well done to you all.